rht5/gsmailer/README.md

 ![Version](https://img.shields.io/badge/version-2.0.3-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-GSMailer is a production-ready Google Apps Script library that automates event-based email workflows directly from Google Sheets using Google Docs templates.
+Send Approval Emails from Google Sheets using Google Docs templates.

 It is designed for event organisers, NGOs, and teams who want to easily and reliably send personalised emails from Sheets.